mintheinkhinemtk/Splunk_BOTS_Labs/Splunk_BOTSV1/README.md

 You can sign up for an account and take the challenge at https://bots.splunk.com

+**This walkthrough documents the analytical reasoning for each stage**

 ## Scenario 1 - Web Defacement

 ### **Q101**